-Strengths: Fun 9 holes that provides a recreational experience and a close-up view of airplanes taking off.
+Strengths: Fun 9 holes that has been provides a recreational experience and a close-up view of airplanes taking off.

-Weaknesses: Signage to the course is lacking, the course is quirky in the routing of several holes (7, 8 and 9), and the clubhouse is very tired and dated.
-The course also lacks a practice facility.
+Weaknesses: Signage to the course is lacking, the courses is quirky in the routing of several holes (7, 8 and 9), the clubhouse is very tired and dated and the course lacks a practice facility.